 Most housewarming parties have a theme, so why not use this opportunity to stock up on cleaning products for your new home.
 Ask guests to bring their favorite cleaning tools like brooms, gloves, mops, sponges and scrubbers and their other favorite cleaning tools so you can keep every room in your house looking as clean as the day you first moved in.

 Tip: Attending a housewarming party and looking for some gift ideas?
-You can’t go wrong giving the Scrunge® Multi-Use Sponge perfect for all of those messy household cleaning tasks.
+You can’t go wrong giving the Scrunge® Non-Scratch Scrub Sponge perfect for all of those messy household cleaning tasks.

 #7 Plan a Tour